 Last week I was tasked with babysitting my nephew, Monday to Friday, from 8:00 am to 4:30 pm.
 I figured it’s family, I should help out, especially because I work from home.
 However, it’s a little more complicated.
 You see, my nephew has level 2 autism.
 He is a lot of fun to hang out with when he’s in a good mood, but if you aren’t able to give him 100% of your attention he becomes mean, agitated and the entire day goes sour.

-Ever since I moved back to my hometown 3 months ago, I had volunteered myself to watch him more and more.
+Ever since I moved back to my hometown 3 months ago, I had volunteered to watch him more and more.
 He would get sent home from daycare or his father needed a break – I was there.
 I worked from home, so it was easy to drop what I was doing.
-But, the weight on my shoulders was becoming increasingly heavy as the number of days I was needed were growing each week.
+But, the weight on my shoulders was becoming increasingly heavy as the number of days I was needed was growing each week.
 In addition, his needs meant I couldn’t work and babysit at the same time.
 I was falling behind and losing sight of my goals as his needs became more important.

 By the time our 5-day babysitting week arrived I was stressed out and desperate to escape the situation I had put myself in.
 Just a few days before, the stress had led me to break down in tears, feeling like I was trapped, that I had no choice.
 The way I was feeling then ended up changing my perception about putting family first.